Police flee room after using stun gun on man who burst into flames, video shows - NewsBreak

 CATSKILL, N.Y. ( WTEN ) – New York Attorney General Letitia James on Friday released a chilling set of videos showing the moment police officers used a stun gun on an agitated man in their front lobby, after he had doused himself in hand sanitizer.
 The man then burst into flames, causing officers to temporarily leave the room.

-The Attorney General’s Office said the footage is part of the investigation into the death of 29-year-old Jason Jones, who passed on December 15, 2021, after the encounter with police on October 30.High school hockey player dies after on-ice collision
+The Attorney General’s Office said the footage is part of the investigation into the death of 29-year-old Jason Jones, who passed on December 15, 2021, after the encounter with police on October 30.Brian Cohee pleads not guilty in brutal murder by reason of insanity

 The AG’s Office said Jones walked into the Catskill Police Department, where he started a verbal altercation with three officers.
 The video does not include audio; however, officers appear to try speaking to Jones for around 30 minutes as he wanders, distressed, in and out of the frame.